 In 2002, I helped launch the annual international Home Movie Day event with my colleagues Brian Graney, Chad Hunter, Dwight Swanson, and Katie Trainor.
 Over a decade later, Home Movie Day is perhaps the world’s largest ongoing film preservation, education, and outreach event.
 We have helped thousands of individuals and families identify, assess, care for — and most importantly, see — their films as family heirlooms and as an important part of a shared cultural and historical record.
 In 2003, we also founded the nonprofit Center for Home Movies, which promotes understanding of and interdisciplinary research and scholarship related to amateur media.
-(I discussed the history of this organization as part of a keynote speech for the New England Archivists’ annual meeting in 2012; you can view that speech in its entirety here.)
+(CHM received the Hamer-Kegan Award for archival advocacy from the Society of American Archivists in 2017.
+I also discussed the history of this organization as part of a keynote speech for the New England Archivists annual meeting in 2012; you can view a recording of that speech in its entirety here.)

-While working on my PhD in Information Science from the University of Texas at Austin, I began to explore the increasingly pivotal role of audiovisual recordings in the criminal justice system.
-The resulting research project included nine months of fieldwork with the Major Crimes Unit of a central Texas law enforcement agency; I also received basic certification from the Texas Association of Property and Evidence Inventory Technicians (TAPEIT) in 2007.
-My forthcoming dissertation, Keeping the Pieces: Evidence management and archival practice in law enforcement, addresses the property room as a type of archive, and examines how audiovisual recordings and file-based media are managed alongside material evidence in law enforcement organizations.
+Starting in 2006, I began to explore the increasingly pivotal role of audiovisual recordings in the criminal justice system.
+This led me to advanced studies in archival science, including research that examines the property room as a type of archive, and compares how audiovisual recordings, file-based media, and material evidence are all managed in law enforcement organizations.
+As part of that research, I did nine months of fieldwork as an intern with the Major Crimes unit of a central Texas law enforcement agency; I also received basic certification from the Texas Association of Property and Evidence Inventory Technicians (TAPEIT) in 2007.
 That work has led into additional research projects related to the creation, management, and preservation of audiovisual evidence, including an IMLS-funded National Forum on data management needs arising from large-scale video recording programs such as police body-worn cameras.

-In addition to my work as an academic, I am also an avid knitter and hold RYT200 certification from Yoga Alliance.
+In addition to my work as an academic, I am also an avid knitter, and I hold RYT200 certification from Yoga Alliance.